teighanmiller/HorizonZeroDawn_RAG/README.md

 ---

-## 📌 Problem Statement
+## Problem Statement

-Modern LLMs are powerful but limited by their training cutoff dates and hallucinations.
-When users query about **specific knowledge bases (e.g., Horizon Zero Dawn lore)**, the model often produces inaccurate responses.
+The world of Horizon Zero Dawn is vast and full of intricate stories, characters, and lore.
+With so much information, it can be hard for fans to find accurate answers to specific questions about the game.

-This project solves that problem by building an **end-to-end RAG pipeline** that retrieves relevant context from a **custom dataset** before sending it to the LLM.
-The system provides **factual, context-aware responses** through a **Streamlit application**.
+This project makes it easy to ask detailed questions about Horizon Zero Dawn lore and get clear, accurate answers, helping fans explore the game’s universe without getting lost or confused.

 ---

-## 🚀 Project Workflow
+## Project Workflow

 1. **Dataset Selection**